-You need to use 3-5 sources from a library database and NOT including the novel.
-You are permitted -- but not required -- to use the Overview of Criticism sources.
-Then, write a 6-10 page research paper which has a clear thesis and explicates the meaning of your novel.
+You must to use 3-5 sources from a library database and NOT including your stories/poems.
+Then, write a 6-10 page literary analysis which has a clear thesis and explicates the meaning of your stories/poems.
 This is NOT a report.
-You are a literary scholar, and you are making an argument about the meaning of the novel or a part of the novel.
+You are a literary scholar, and you are making an argument about the meaning of your texts.
 You do not need to choose a literary theory to use in the paper - no one is only one kind of theorist.
 Instead, use the theories that most closely align with your own way of reading.

 The submission must follow all MLA style guidelines, including formatting, in-text citations, and works cited entries.